DalinMathew/Bike-Buddies/README.md

 **#Run**

-First install all node modules and other required modules using
+First install all node modules in main folder and ClientBackup and other required modules using

 **npm init -y or use force**